 "The English novel has been restored in this fucking book by Bayliss."

-—Charles Olson, 1966, commenting on an early version of the manuscript
+—Charles Olson, commenting on an early version of Prologos

-Jonathan Bayliss (1926-2009), novelist and playwright, grew up during the Great Depression in Cambridge, Massachuetts, and Vermont.
+Bayliss grew up in poverty during the Great Depression in Cambridge, Massachusetts, and rural Vermont.
 He began college at Harvard, leaving after his freshman year to enlist in the Navy during World War 2.
 After the War he graduated from the University of California at Berkeley.
-While writing his novels and Gilgamesh plays, Bayliss earned a livelihood in sales analysis and management, beginning in 1950 at a Berkeley bookstore.
-He was controller of Gorton's of Gloucester and had two stints as a manager for the City of Gloucester, Massachusetts.

 "…a learned, intellectual, and demanding work — although it is never obscure, opaque, or capricious.
 The author is not trying to puzzle us.
 He takes us, rather, on a highly controlled exploration … There's a vivacity, a profusion of intellect, style, detail, an exuberance and plenitude that recall Melville's or, at other moments, Whitman's."

 “[Gloucesterbook] is operating and thought out and felt through and crafted at levels that most of us readers don't deserve.
 It tries to reach us at a level of discernment and finesse and humor and wisdom that most popular cultural products have almost convinced us doesn't exist."